Enxine/ViziblesArduino/README.md

 		i++;
 	}
 ```
 Remember to write here the rigth credentials for your network.
 This is a work in progress.
-We expect to be a ble to pair things to any WiFi network by using a default configuarion with an AP running on the thing and a mobile applcation, but this is not yet ready, so in the mean time just connect using this method.
+We expect to be able to pair things to any WiFi network by using a default configuration with an AP running on the thing and a mobile application, but this is not yet ready, so in the mean time just connect using this method.
-Once you have network start the server if you will usit later on
+Once you have network start the server if you will use it later on
 ```
 	ws.begin();
 ```